-This was not an emergency, at least, I didn’t want it to be by Wanda
+This was not an emergency, at least, I didn’t want it to be

 I managed to take a shower as the blood dripped out of my body and spiraled down the drain.
 It will take two hours for a cab, the voice on the other end of the phone stated.